clamsproject/mmif/specifications/versions/1.0/index.md

 }
 ```

-The following sub sections will describe the values of these four properties.
+The following sub sections describe the values of these four properties.

 ### 1.1.
 The *@context* property

 The value here is the fixed URL http://mmif.clams.ai/specifications/context/miff-1.0.json which leads to a JSON-LD context document that points to various parts of the CLAMS vocabulary and defines terms used in MMIF.
-One thing it does is to define the location of the current version of the [CLAMS vocabulary](http://mmif.clams.ai/vocabulary/1.0), which allows us to use shortcuts in the "@type" property of annotations (see below in section 1.3).
+One thing it does is to define the location of the current version of the [CLAMS vocabulary](http://mmif.clams.ai/vocabulary/1.0), which allows us to use shortcuts in the *@type* property of annotations (see below in section 1.3).
 For example, when we use "Segment" as the type value this will be automatically be expanded to http://mmif.clams.ai/vocabulary/1.0/Segment.

-> This context property was not used properly in LAPPS (as in, not all terms were defined), should think this through a bit more for CLAMS.
+> This context property was not used properly in LAPPS (as in, not all terms were defined and we did not update it), should think this through a bit more for CLAMS.